AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work

-\textbf{Group analysis (AI Dispositions):} Stratifying by median splits on reported AI dispositions, risk-tolerant (RT) developers showed higher openness and use overall.
-They sought significantly more AI support for high-value ($\Delta\beta=.06$, $p=.035$) and high-demand ($\Delta\beta=.09$, $p=.001$) tasks, and used more in high-stakes and demanding situations (Accountability: $\Delta\beta=.07$, $p=.038$; Demands: $\Delta\beta=.08$, $p=.002$).
-Risk-averse (RA) peers remained more vigilant under accountability pressures~\cite{tetlock1983accountability,lerner1999accounting}.
-Other associations were consistent across both groups.
-Technophiles, likewise, showed higher openness and use overall.
-Crucially, accountability appraisals (H3) predicted these outcomes only among high-technophiles (Support: $\beta=0.07$, $p<.001$; Usage: $\beta=0.20$, $p<.001$), indicating that technophily moderates AI adoption under high-stakes conditions.
-Consistent with human–AI teaming work~\cite{bansal2021does}, high-technophiles have the orchestration habits to use AI as a “second set of eyes,” which outweigh perceived error/coordination costs, whereas low-technophiles—lacking these routines—view AI as net-costly under accountability pressure.
-Other associations were comparable across both groups (no LT–HT differences; effects significant within each).
+\textbf{Group analysis (AI Dispositions):} Stratifying by median splits on AI dispositions, risk-tolerant developers showed higher openness and use overall.
+They sought more AI support for high-value ($\Delta\beta=.06$, $p=.035$) and high-demand ($\Delta\beta=.09$, $p=.001$) tasks, and used AI more in high-accountability ($\Delta\beta=.07$, $p=.038$) and demanding scenarios ($\Delta\beta=.08$, $p=.002$).
+Risk-averse peers remained more vigilant under accountability pressures~\cite{tetlock1983accountability,lerner1999accounting}.

+Technophiles also showed higher openness and use overall.
+Critically, accountability appraisals (H3) predicted these outcomes only among high-technophiles (Openness: $\beta=0.07$; Usage: $\beta=0.20$; both $p<.001$) but not among low-technophiles, indicating that technophily moderates AI adoption in high-stakes conditions.
+High-technophiles have the orchestration habits to use AI as a “second set of eyes”~\cite{bansal2021does}, while low-technophiles---lacking these routines---view AI as net-costly under accountability pressure.
+Other associations were consistent across groups (see supplemental~\cite{supplemental}).

 \begin{takeawayBox}